 - Required all the treatment you received

 - Continues to prevent you from returning to work in the future

 If your workers’ compensation claim denies your application, it may be due to insufficient evidence, and the help of medical or occupational experts might be required.
 Experts can review your situation and report on the severity of your injuries, the standard recommended treatment or future treatment, and how your injury would normally impact the ability to work.

 An experienced workers’ compensation attorney should have a network of medical and occupational experts who work with them on claims.
 We know how to identify the need for relevant expert evidence and how to present it in support of your claim.
 Our firm knows which experts are qualified and accurate and will help fill in any gaps or address insurance company challenges of your claim.

 When your initial application is denied by the insurance company, you then have the option of appealing the decision.
 The appeals process can be complicated and extensive, and there are many steps to take, procedures to follow, and deadlines to meet.

 If your claim was denied, your very first call should be to our workers’ compensation law firm.
 Any errors during your appeal can jeopardize your right to receive future benefits at all.
 Do not take this risk, and instead, seek the legal representation you need for your appeal as soon as possible.

 Connect with a Pomona Workers’ Compensation Lawyer Now

 For some people, the workers’ compensation claim process is anything but simple.
 There can be surprising obstacles to obtaining the benefits you deserve under the law, but the right legal assistance can help to minimize hiccups and get your benefits paid as soon as possible.
-Reach out to an experienced Pomona workers’ compensation lawyer to schedule a consultation regarding your situation.
+Reach out to an experienced Pomona workers’ compensation lawyer at The JLF Firm to schedule a consultation regarding your situation.
 We can help from the very start of the claim process or at any stage along the way.